elenabarry/emojional/README.md

 ### Training your own dataset
 The train test and dev files have been replaced in both training and testing folders.
 The file ‘phrase_embeddings.pkl’ in the ‘pre-trained’ folder (if it exists) needs to be deleted as this will allow a new dictionary to be created from the new dataset.
 I ran the file ‘presentation.ipynb’ to train the embeddings.

 ## Testing
 I used emoji2vec's original testing script and updated to current Python standards here.

 ### Results
 I have evaluated the emoji embeddings on a list of emotive words, emoji similarity and analogies.
 I compared my emoji embeddings to the state-of-the-art emoji embeddings on a Twitter sentiment analysis.
-As you can see it performed really well for the most popular emojis:
+Beating all other embeddings using Random Forests.

 ## Visulization